-- 7.4.3.
+7.4.3.
+Grade Upon Retaking

 If a student fails a course, whether or not it is a required course, the student, if otherwise eligible to continue, may retake the course.
 The grade upon retaking the course shall be recorded along with the original grade in the course.
 If a student retakes a course, the professor teaching that course shall have the option of requiring that the retaking be by means of repeating the course, taking directed readings, or re-testing, or any combination of these options.
+Nothing herein shall be interpreted as affecting the rule that all required courses must be passed.

+7.4.4.
+Credit Hours Upon Retaking

+A retaken course shall be registered for by the proper name of the course and for its regularly assigned credit hours.

+7.4.5.
+Minimum Credit Hours When Retaking

-Nothing herein shall be interpreted as affecting the rule that all required courses must be passed. - 7.4.4.
-A retaken course shall be registered for by the proper name of the course and for its regularly assigned credit hours. - 7.4.5.
-With the permission of the dean, a retaken course may be counted toward compliance with the minimum semester course load requirements under section 4.5. - 7.4.6.
+With the permission of the dean, a retaken course may be counted toward compliance with the minimum semester course load requirements under section 4.5.

+7.4.6.
+Failure in Pass/Fail Course

 Failure in a course taken on a "pass/fail" basis or in an ungraded course shall be computed in the grade-point average like failure in a graded course.